 - Add chopped parsley to any homemade salad dressing.

 Try some of these healthy and delicious recipes developed by registered dietitians using parsley:

 - Citrus shrimp salad with white beans and arugula

->

-> It is the total diet or overall eating pattern that is most important in disease prevention and achieving good health.
-It is better to eat a varied diet than to focus on individual foods as the key to good health.
+The total diet is most important in disease prevention and achieving good health.
+Eating a varied diet as a pathway to healthful living is more vital than focusing on individual foods.